jcchurch/APSUJavaCamp/Day2/07_Loops/07_Loops.md

 - You should avoid updating the control variable of a for loop within the body of the loop.
 - The update section should be used to update the control variable.
 - Updating the control variable in the for loop body leads to hard to maintain code and difficult debugging.

-## Differences between for and while

-- for loops are often called "counting loops", since they are often used for counting.
-- Each of the essential parts of a for loop are encouraged by Java.
-    - However, they can be ignored.
-- while loops are designed for processes in which we don't know how many loops are needed (for example, input validation).
-- for loops are designed for processes in which we know exactly how many loops are needed.

 ## New Project: Shapes